How to look after bonsai seedlings

 As you prune, step back and assess the overall shape of the tree.
 Look for any imbalances or areas that need further trimming.
 Take your time and ensure you’re happy with the shape before proceeding.

-See also What rooting hormone for bonsai
+See also What kind of thyme is best for bonsai tree

 Once you’ve finished pruning, you can begin shaping the bonsai tree.
 Use wire to gently guide the branches into the desired position.
 Start at the base of the tree and carefully wrap the wire around the branch, being mindful not to apply too much pressure.
 Pay attention to the natural curve of the branch and use the wire to accentuate it.